Being charged with a terrorism offence is extremely frightening, especially if there is intense media interest in your case.

 If you are convicted of terrorism, you could spend the best years of your life (or the remainder of your life) in a high-security prison.

 Furthermore, your family could face years of prejudice.
 Therefore, it is vital that you have an experienced, talented, well-connected Terrorism Solicitor on your side.
 We are that law firm.
-And as one of the most highly recommended Crime Solicitors in Coventry and Warwickshire, you can be confident that we will look after you and your family during this stressful time.
+And as one of the most highly recommended Crime Solicitors in Coventry, Warwickshire and across the Midlands, you can be confident that we will look after you and your family during this stressful time.

 Advising and representing people accused of committing a criminal offence